Bernard van Dieren: Musical style

 In his chamber music the influence of Schoenberg can be detected, along with “a textual complexity (comparable with Busoni) which engages the imagination”.
 The six quartets gained immediate attention from leading performers of the day: for instance the Second String Quartet was premiered by the Amar Quartet, with Paul Hindemith on viola, at the Donaueschingen Festival in 1922.
+The Third, dedicated to Delius, shows some of the serenity of its dedicatee.
+It was a favourite of the Brosa Quartet.
 The Fourth Quartet is written for the unorthodox combination of two violins, viola and double bass.
 The fifth quartet, composed in 1925, was originally written for violin, viola, cello and double bass, but in 1931 van Dieren re-scored it for conventional quartet.
 The composer Ronald Stevenson later transcribed it for solo piano "as a piano sonata (which B. v.
 D. never composed)".

 The piano music illustrates van Dieren's shifts in style, from the atonal and terse Six Sketches (1910-11) to the more approachable, lyrical and tonally oriented style of the Three Studies (early 1920s) and Tema Con Variazione (1927).
 Many of these pieces were premiered by the composer's wife Frida, but they have also been performed over the years by Kathleen Long, Robert Collet (1905-1993) Erik Chisholm, Ronald Stevenson, Eiluned Davies and (most recently) Christopher Guild.